AnPophale/MITACS-GRI-2023-Research-Internship/README.md

 </p>

 Steps involved PLS modelling:
-* Dimensionality Reduction: The independent and dependent variables are projected onto a lower dimensional space in a way which maximizes the corelation between the generated PLS scores.
+* Dimensionality Reduction: The independent and dependent variables are projected onto a lower dimensional space in a way which maximizes the correlation between the generated PLS scores.
 * Linear Regression: A linear regression is performed on these PLS scores.
 The model is then mapped back to the original dimensions using the loadings.
 * Predictions: During prediction, the previously computed PLS loadings are used to project new independent data into the score space.
 The predicted scores for the dependent variables are calculated using the regression model, and these scores are then transformed back into the original space using the loadings.

-This procedure is similar to Principal Compoenent Regression (PCR) but the key difference between PCR and PLS is the generation of scores.
+This procedure is similar to Principal Component Regression (PCR) but the key difference between PCR and PLS is the generation of scores.
 In PCR, the variables are projected to maximize their individual variance while PLS maximizes the covariance between the variables.
 The Nonlinear Iterative Partial Least Squares (NIPALS) algorithm is used to implement the PLS model in MATLAB.
 This procedure is described in Fig. 2, where X and Y are the independent and dependent variables, b is the linear regression parameter, u and t are the PLS scores and w,p,q are the PLS loadings. h which is the number of PLS factors is a key parameter which needs to be tuned in PLS models and it represents the number of times the data is projected onto a lower dimensional latent space.

 <p align="center">